-Dillon Petrarca has the privilege of pastoring ministries and staff at The W Church.
-He and his family are Disneyland Passholders so you can find them at the parks at some point during the week!

 "As you serve God, the more he reshapes (prunes) you into his image."
 How has God been shaping you lately?

-Why do you think. it is easier to rely on God's strength while on a mission trip than when you are in your daily routine?
+Why do you think it is easier to rely on God's strength while on a mission trip than when you are in your daily routine?
 In what ways (areas of your life) is it easy for your to abide/rest in God?
 In what ways (areas of your life) is it a challenge for you to abide/rest in God?
 What are the differences between the easier and more difficult areas?

-What needs to change in your daily walk with God to help you abide in him more, especially in those area above which are more difficult?
+What needs to change in your daily walk with God to help you abide in him more, especially in those areas above which are more difficult?